Banner Image

 A quick overview of the Faraday Electric Bikes

 Here's a quick advertisement from [Link] listing both the Faraday Cortland and Porteur pricing and some specifications. $3,499 USD is steep.
-Overall, both are beautiful machines, so lets see how much effort is required to wake these back up, and maybe develop open source hardware for keeping them running.
+Overall, both are beautiful machines, so lets see how much effort is required to wake these back up and maybe develop some open source hardware for keeping them running.

 advert for buying a faraday cortland